 With an MSRP of $500 and a real-world price of $450 at many retailers, you might expect compromise on size and pixel count.
 Nope.
 This Acer is a 32-inch, 4K monitor.
 It even offers AMD FreeSync support for gamers, though the panel refreshes at the usual 60Hz.

 So, what’s the catch?
-We haven’t tested the ET322QK in our office, so we can’t say whether its color accuracy or gamut match LG’s 32UD99-W. What we can say, though, is that Acer only quotes a brightness of 300 nits.
-That’s on par with the Samsung CF791, but lower than the LG, so images won’t appear as bright and HDR content won’t squeeze in as much detail.
+We haven’t tested the ET322QK in our office, so we can’t say whether its color accuracy or gamut match its contemporaries in this list.
+What we can say, though, is that Acer only quotes a brightness of 300 nits.
+That’s lower than some, but comparable to our top-entry, so it’s perfectly passable.

 Still, it’s hard to ignore this monitor’s feature set and bargain price.
 This might be the compromise budget-minded buyers are looking for.